-- Candidates should carefully fill in all the required details in the application form, including name of the candidate, correct register number, date of birth and subject codes, failing which their applications are liable to be rejected. - Blind candidates are exempted from payment of examination fees.
-They should enclose copy of medical certificate in evidence of their handicap.
-However they should pay the fee for statement of marks, provisional certificate and convocation. - The fees once paid, will in not be refunded under any circumstances. - The fees shall be remitted by way of Bank challan only and not by way of D.D. - All candidates appearing for the examination should forward their applications, through the Director, SOEL and the exam applications will not be submitted to the controller of examinations under any circumstances. - Candidates should obtain their hall tickets from the Director, SOEL, three days in advance of the commencement of examination, by producing relevant certificate of identity. - Candidates will not be permitted to write the examination without the hall ticket. - The answers must be legibly written either in blue or black ink. - Special sketch pens or other pens should not be used for underlining points. - The candidates should write the correct register number in the space provided in the first page of the answer book.
+- Candidates should obtain their hall tickets from the Director, SOEL, three days in advance of the commencement of examination, by producing relevant certificate of identity. - Candidates will not be permitted to write the examination without the hall ticket. - The answers must be legibly written either in blue or black ink. - Special sketch pens or other pens should not be used for underlining points. - The candidates should write the correct register number in the space provided in the first page of the answer book.
 No other part of the answer book shall contain the name or register number of the candidate. - The candidates will not be permitted to enter the examination hall after 30 minutes from the commencement of the examinations.
-No candidate will be allowed to leave the examination hall, within the first 30 minutes from the commencement of the examination. - Candidates who are intended to write the examination on the particular day/session are not permitted to be outside the examination hall specifically inside the campus of the university after the commencement of the examinations. - Candidates are not permitted to borrow any stationers from any other candidate during the examination within the examination hall.

-- Candidates are required to adhere discipline and rules of the examination within and outside the examination hall so as to facilitate the other candidates to write the examination in a peaceful manner. - Candidates shall not cause any nuisance either to the co examinee or to the invigilators and they have to adhere the instructions of the hall superintendent. - The candidates are required to be seated in the examination hall before the commencement of the examination.
+No candidate will be allowed to leave the examination hall, within the first 30 minutes from the commencement of the examination. - Candidates who are intended to write the examination on the particular day/session are not permitted to be outside the examination hall specifically inside the campus of the university after the commencement of the examinations. - Candidates are not permitted to borrow any stationers from any other candidate during the examination within the examination hall. - Candidates are required to adhere discipline and rules of the examination within and outside the examination hall so as to facilitate the other candidates towrite the examination in a peaceful manner. - Candidates shall not cause any nuisance either to the co examinee or to the invigilators and they have to adhere the instructions of the hall superintendent. - The candidates are required to be seated in the examination hall before the commencement of the examination.
 After the commencement they have to get the permission of the hall superintendent and they have to take their respective seat in the examination hall. - The candidates should personally hand over the answer papers to the Hall superintendent before leaving the hall. - Electronic gadgets like cellular phone, pager or other instruments for communication from outside will not be permitted inside the examination hall.

-Possession of such instruments will also be treated as malpractice in the examination hall and will be punished accordingly. - Candidates are required to hand keep their belongings including their mobile in their respective cloak rooms and advised to get their token.
+Possession of such instruments will also be treated as malpractice in the examination hall and will be punished accordingly.

+- Candidates are required to hand keep their belongings including their mobile intheir respective cloak rooms and advised to get their token.
 On return of the token they can get back their belongings from the cloak rooms. - If the above instructions are not followed or any other similar wrong/delinquency is committed, it will be considered as malpractice and penal action will be initiated against the delinquent student. - Candidates who have failed any subject are eligible, applying for revaluation, review and to get their photo copies of their answer books on payment of fees prescribed for the same.

-5. Uniform Span Period System (N+2)
+6. Uniform Span Period System (N+2)